stym06/rebuf/README.md

 # rebuf

-`rebuf` is a Go library used for creating and replaying log data on any filesystem.
-This tool is designed to make logging data easier and more efficient for developers.
+`rebuf` is a Golang implementation of WAL (Write Ahead Logging) which can also be used to log data bytes during a downstream service issue which can later be replayed on-demand

 ## Features